omec-project/nrf/README.md

 ## Dynamic Network configuration (via webconsole)

-NRF polls the webconsole every 5 seconds to fetch the latest PLMN configuration.
+NRF fetches the latest PLMN configuration from webconsole whenever a network function registers without providing a list of supported PLMNs.
+If a network function does not provide a list of supported PLMNs and NRF does not fetch any PLMN from webconsole (or webconsole is unreachable), registration fails.
+If a network function provides a list of supported PLMNs, it is registered without NRF fetching the configuration from webconsole.

-### Setting Up Polling
+### Setting Up PLMN configuration fetch

 Include the `webuiUri` of the webconsole in the configuration file
 ```